Strait of Belle Isle

 Wildlife and Human Activity

 Many birds use this ecoregion on their migratory route.
 It also provides suitable habitat for caribou, arctic hare, rock ptarmigan, Atlantic puffin, and geese.
-The first known European colony in the North America was a settlement at L'Anse aux Meadows, established approximately 1000 years ago by the Norse.
+The first known European colony in North America was a settlement at L'Anse aux Meadows, established approximately 1000 years ago by the Norse.
 The major communities include St. Anthony and Port Saunders.